tuansydau/LemonadeStandWebsite/README.md

 <h3>Login details</h3>

 Due to an incomplete integration with the database system, the login system does nothing but add burden to this app.
 However, it's not too large of a burden.
-To login, use username ```admin``` and password ```admin```.
+To login, use username ```admin``` and password ```admin``` at any login page, including the administration site.

 Thank you for the coding challenge!
+Tuan Dau